 When Avoidant Cowards Hide Behind Words

-I used to address agnosticism on the Atheism 101 page simply because self-professed agnostics are in actuality disingenuous atheists who are too afraid to answer one simple question.
-(We’ll get to the question in just a bit.)
-But I have since created this page so as not to sully the intellectual honesty of the atheist perspective.
-Add to that, theism and atheism pertain to belief and lack thereof.
-Agnosticism has absolutely nothing – NOTHING – to do with belief or disbelief.
-And moreover, most people just don’t know what the word agnostic really means.
+I used to address agnosticism on the Atheism 101 page simply because self-described agnostics are in actuality disingenuous atheists who are too afraid to answer one simple question.
+(We’ll get to this question shortly.)
+I have since created this page so as not to sully the intellectual honesty of the atheist perspective.

 - An acceptance that a statement is true or that something exists.

 - Something one accepts as true or real; a firmly held opinion or conviction.